-Bing: this Microsoft’s search engine accounts for something between 2% and 6% of the market share worldwide.
+- Bing: This Microsoft’s search engine accounts for something between 2% and 6% of the market share worldwide.
 But is still the closest that another company has come to competing with Google in this industry.
-While Google algorithm prefers engaged and fresh content, Bing opts for old and reputable pages.
+While the Google algorithm prefers engaged and fresh content, Bing opts for old and reputable pages;

-Yahoo!: Yahoo was one the biggest search engine on the planet, but now accounts for around 2% of the market share.
-It still has a strong portal with sports, music, movies, games, and more.
+- Yahoo!: Yahoo was one of the biggest search engines on the planet, but now accounts for around 2% of the market share.
+It still has a strong portal with sports, music, movies, games, and more;

-Facebook: Facebook and Google together dominate the advertisement on the Internet.
-Facebook has around 22% of the money invested in online advertising in the U.S. Google is the leader in the market, with around 37% of the investments.
+- Facebook: Facebook and Google together dominate the advertisement on the Internet.
+Facebook has around 22% of the money invested in online advertising in the U.S., while Google is the leader in the market, with around 37% of the investments;

-Amazon Web Services: AWS is the clear leader in the field, with 33% of the cloud infrastructure on the globe.
-Google is at third, with just 8%.
+- Amazon Web Services: AWS is the clear leader in the field, with 33% of the cloud infrastructure on the globe.
+Google is third, with just 8%;

 - Revenue: Google’s huge revenue has ensured one of the fastest growths in the world, and permits the company to invest in innovation and new products or acquisitions on a regular basis.

-- Overdependence on advertising: more than 80% of its revenue come from this source of revenue, and that can suffer from the competition and political/economical conditions.
+- Overdependence on advertising: More than 80% of its revenue comes from this source of revenue, and that can suffer from the competition and political/economic conditions;

-- Expansion: emerging economies are open to receive cloud services and high-speed internet.
+- Expansion: Emerging economies are open to receiving cloud services and high-speed internet;

 - Revenue diversification: Google has businesses to avoid dependence on advertising (YouTube TV, Google Cloud, Google Play, hardware, etc.).